 Conclusion

 Standing out from other job candidates might seem hard.
-However, if you get the basics right, you’re already on your way.
+However, you’re already on your way if you get the basics right.

 Tailoring your resume, preparing thoroughly for your interview, and showing the right attitude will give you an automatic advantage over other candidates.

-Recruiters and hiring managers are looking for professional, competent team players with the right skills and experience.
+Recruiters and hiring managers seek professional, competent team players with the right skills and experience.
 Every part of your application, from your resume to each interview question you answer, offers ways to stand out and show your value as a candidate.

 Recommended Reading: